-Fusterlandia: how Jose Fuster created the surreal mosaic homes of Havana
+Fusterlandia: how José Fuster created the surreal mosaic homes of Havana

 The founder of Fusterlandia

-The genius behind this kaleidoscopic project, Jose Fuster spent time in Europe working on his art before deciding to take his creative ambitions back to his homeland of Cuba.
-In 1975 he moved to Havana and purchased an unassuming wood house in the town of Jaimanitas.
+In 1975 he moved to Havana and purchased an unassuming wood house in the fishing town of Jaimanitas.
 Little did his neighbours know the daring plans he had for the property...

 A typical Cuban home